rounakthakur13/portfolio/README.md

 # portfolio
-Hello this is my portfolio website which i made from scratch i used PHP,Javascript,some JS framework and HTML/CSS to build this website
+Hello this is my portfolio website which i made from scratch i used PHP,Javascript,jQuery,some JS framework and HTML/CSS to build this website